 Not all problems treated by a hand surgeon need surgery.
-Hand surgeons often recommend non-surgical treatments, such as medication, splints, therapy or injections.
+Hand surgeons often recommend nonsurgical treatments.
+These treatments for hand problems might include medication, splints, therapy or injections.

-When surgery is necessary, Riverside Orthopedic Surgeons often use a minimally invasive procedure called arthroscopic surgery.
+When hand surgery is necessary, Riverside orthopedic surgeons often use a minimally invasive procedure called arthroscopic surgery.

 Common hand and wrist problems we treat include: